 2) Register for a 1-credit independent study in which you practice instruction (e.g., lecture planning and delivery; grading) under faculty supervision.
-You can do this with any faculty in the School.
+You can do this with any faculty in the School after you have taken some or all of the Badge's workshops.
+Note that if you need to reserve credits for electives, you do not need to register for the Independent Study; you can do the lecture planning and delivery, and grading without registering for credits.
+Your advisor will send a memo for your file certifying this.